Private Iris Recognition with High-Performance FHE: Implementation

 \section{Implementation}

+We implemented our folding-based solution, as described in Section~\ref{se:method2}, using the HEaaN2 library~\cite{heaanlib2}.
+To the best of our knowledge, HEaaN2 is the only high-performance GPU implementation of CKKS providing full flexibility of scaling factors~\cite{CCKKKMN25}.
+This allows to set precision according to the needs of each step, thus saving modulus and providing improved efficiency and reduced memory footprint.
+The solution outlined in Section~\ref{sec:method1} has not been implemented; we argue in Section~\ref{sse:results} and Appendix~\ref{app:method1} that it is bound to be at least twice slower.

-We implemented our algorithm with folding (as described in Section~\ref{se:method2}) using the HEaaN2 library~\cite{heaanlib2}.
-HEaaN2 provides a high-performance GPU implementation of the CKKS scheme.
-Our (BTS and computing) parameter sets are summarized in Table~\ref{tab:Param_template}.
-All our parameters yield 128-bit security according to the lattice estimator~\cite{APS15} and BTS failure probability below~$2^{-128}$.
+Our parameters are described in Table~\ref{tab:Param_template} (see also~\ref{tab:comp_params} in appendix) yield 128-bit security according to the lattice estimator~\cite{APS15} and BTS failure probability below~$2^{-128}$.
 As indicated, we use conjugate-invariant encoding as much as possible.
 Some conversion steps appear in the table when they cannot be fused with other steps, and hence use one level.

-We used the ND-IRIS-0405~\cite{NDIRIS} iris image dataset and extracted its iris templates using Worldcoin's open-source tool for plain iris recognition~\cite{openiris}.
-By matching (authentic) database entries against one another, we observed that the negative scores distribution~$\cD$ can be approximated as the normal law of mean~$0.008$ and standard deviation~$0.034$.
-The number of distinct eyes in the dataset is smaller than our database size, so we generated iris codes and masks to fill the remaining database entries; the iris codes are sampled from a uniform binary distribution and masks are sampled from a Bernoulli distribution with parameter~$0.8$, assuming a moderately good image quality.\footnote{Although the actual behavior of iris templates is not simulated exactly, it does not affect the performance of our method.}

 Our proof-of-concept implementation considers a batch query of iris templates for 32 eyes (each one with 31 rotations), and compares them to a database of $7 \cdot 2^{14}$ iris templates.
 The database is encrypted with 8 slices.
 One slice corresponds to the (shared) $a$-part of 7~ciphertext slices each one of which encrypts~$2^{14}$ templates, the~7~remaining slices corresponding to the $b$-parts of the ciphertexts.
 In a full deployment implementation, each slice would be stored by 1~GPU in a cluster of 8~GPUs (see Figure~\ref{fig:8GPUS}).
 The run-time performance is measured on a single NVIDIA RTX-5090 GPU, which is used to run the computation corresponding to any slice.
 This gives a reliable estimate for the computation times for the full database, but not for the communication costs between the 8 GPUs.
 In order to estimate these, we measured the timings on a cluster of 8 RTX-4090 GPUs with PCI-e links.